+- As of April 2019, 2,686 # of nutritious meals were served daily to 989# of Head Start children

 - Nutritional screening and assessment

 - Individual nutrition counseling by a registered dietitian

 - Nutrition education

 - Integrated nutrition curriculum

-- 11. Describe how your agency will ensure coordination between antipoverty programs in each community in the State, and ensure where appropriate, that the emergency energy crisis intervention programs under title XVI (relating to low-income home energy assistance) are conducted in the community.

-(CSBG Act Section 676(b)(6))

-CSB administers several Home Energy Assistance Programs designed to help low-income families and individuals better cope with the financial burden of high energy bills.
+11. Describe how your agency will ensure coordination between antipoverty programs in each community in the State, and ensure where appropriate, that the emergency energy crisis intervention programs under title XVI (relating to low-income home energy assistance) are conducted in the community.
+(CSBG Act Section 676(b)(6)) Formatted: Highlight Formatted: Highlight Formatted: Bullets and Numbering Formatted: Highlight Formatted: Highlight CSB administers several Home Energy Assistance Programs designed to help low-income families and individuals better cope with the financial burden of high energy bills.
 These include the Low Income Home Energy Assistance Program's (LIHEAP) Heating and Energy Assistance, Fast Track emergency programs and "Weatherization" programs, and the Department of Energy (DOE) Weatherization program.

-The LIHEAP program provides federal financial assistance for energy bills for families and individuals whose income is below 100% of Federal Poverty guidelines, including immediate financial assistance with 48 hour shut-off notices and energy education and budget counseling services.
+The LIHEAP program provides federal financial assistance for energy bills for families and individuals whose income is below 100% of Federal Poverty guidelines, including immediate financial assistance with 48_hour shut-off notices and energy education and budget counseling services.
 Households applying for DOE and LIHEAP may also receive free Weatherization and energy reduction services for their homes.
 This includes the installation of insulation and other energy saving measures that will reduce the loss of energy from the home and can reduce monthly energy bills.